fwsGonzo/bigassm/README.md

 	- Store 128-bit value into [reg]+offset memory address.
 - call label
 	- Make a _function call_ to 'label' which can be returned from.
+- farcall [reg], label
+	- Make a _function call_ to a far away 'label' which can be returned from. [reg] is used to build the full address.
 - ret
-	- Return back from _function call_.
+	- Return back from any _function call_.
 - jmp label
 	- Jump directly to label.
 - scall